-As an example: if you have £150,000 left to pay on a mortgage for a house valued at £250,000, you will have available in £100, 000 in equity.
+As an example: if you have £150,000 left to pay on a mortgage for a house valued at £250,000, you will have £100, 000 available in equity.

-How does getting a second mortgage work?
+How does getting a second charge mortgage work?

-As a result of stricter UK and EU rules enforced partly by the FCA, lenders now have to apply the same affordability checks and ‘stress tests’ that are used in the standard mortgage application process.
+As a result of stricter UK and EU regulations enforced by the FCA, lenders now have to apply the same affordability checks and ‘stress tests’ that are used in the standard mortgage application process.

 There are a number of reasons why a homeowner may consider opting for a second mortgage (find out more information here) such as:

-- If you are self-employed you may find it difficult to get access to unsecured borrowing e.g. a personal loan
+- If you are self-employed, you may find it difficult to get access to unsecured borrowing e.g. a personal loan

-When not to use a second mortgage
+When not to use a second charge mortgage